Battery comparison test. Comparative test of imported and domestic batteries

 Declared current, A 550

-Terminal voltage after a 30-second discharge with a current of 315 A9,0 0 IN
+Terminal voltage after 30 second discharge current 315 A9,0 0 IN

 Place occupied by the battery in the main series of tests (ZR, 2015, No. 10) 8